mlavin/django-selectable/docs/admin.rst

 fields and widgets in the admin make sure you are familiar with the Django documentation on the `ModelAdmin.form <http://docs.djangoproject.com/en/1.3/ref/contrib/admin/#django.contrib.admin.ModelAdmin.form>`_ and `ModelForms <http://docs.djangoproject.com/en/1.3/topics/forms/modelforms/>`_ particularly on `overriding the default widgets <http://docs.djangoproject.com/en/1.3/topics/forms/modelforms/#overriding-the-default-field-types-or-widgets>`_.
-As you will see integrating Django-Selectables in the admin is the same as working with regular forms.
+As you will see integrating django-selectable in the adminis the same as working with regular forms.

 .. _admin-jquery-include: